capistrano/capistrano/docs/_posts/2013-06-01-release-announcement.markdown

 #### Rake Integration

-We have moved away from our own DSL implemenation to implement Capistrano as a *Rake* application.
+We have moved away from our own DSL implementation to implement Capistrano as a *Rake* application.

 Rake has always supported being sub-classed, so to speak as a